Avoid animal tourism

 There are about 300,000 strays roaming the streets of Thailand’s capital city alone.
-While the number of street dogs is unclear, one thing remains certain: you’re going to run into at least a handful of these homeless dogs.
-Lesions, fleas, rashes: these are just some of the things conditions street dog are suffering from.
-Caring locals provide food and water for a great number of these dogs, but many are still neglected.
+While the exact number of soi dogs (street dogs) is unclear, one thing remains certain: you’re going to run into at least a handful of them while visiting Thailand.
+Lesions, fleas, rashes: these are just some of the conditions that street dogs are suffering from.
+Caring locals provide food and water for these animals, but many are still neglected.
 Help out when you can, but also be vigilant.

 Bartering in Thailand can be fun.
 There are few places in the Western world that allow you exchange numbers back and forth with a merchant until you both agree on a price.
 That being said, there is always a time and a place to fight for a discount.
 If you’re visiting Chatuchak Weekend Market, barter away!
 If something doesn’t have a visible price tag, you should definitely suggest a merchant go lower for an item than what they originally say.
 If you’re blatantly making a merchant uncomfortable or bartering is no longer friendly banter, move onto the next shop.
-Don’t be the tourist fighting to save a dollar at a Thai market.
+Don’t be the tourist fighting over a single dollar.

 One too many trips to Thailand have been cut short by an unfortunate encounter with one too many bug bites.
-Whether you are left confined to your hotel room because the itching is simply unbearable, or you contract one of a few viruses that are prevalent in Thailand, you’re better safe than sorry.
+Whether you are left confined to your hotel room because the itching is simply unbearable, or worse, you contract a virus, you’ll certainly regret being so brazen.
 Bug spray should replace your perfume or cologne while in Thailand.
 Be sure to have a travel-size spray with you at all times.
-You never know when a bloodthirsty, dengue virus-carrying mosquito is going to be out for dinner.
+You never know when a bloodthirsty mosquito is going to be out for dinner.